Environmental Health Service

 Food Safety Information and Requirements

-A thermometer to monitor hot dog temperatures must be present at sale site.
-The thermometer must be one that reads temperatures from zero to 220 degrees Fahrenheit.
+- A thermometer to monitor hot dog temperatures must be present at sale site.
+The thermometer must read from zero to 220 degrees Fahrenheit.